laghdafbenalla/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7. [It is a good file that cuts iron without making a noise](./7-file) : A script that creates a file named exactly `\*\\'"Best School"\'\\*$\?\*\*\*\*\*:)` containing the text `Best School` ending by a new line.\n- For this challenge, remember to use a single backslash `\` to escape special characters and double backslash `\\` to escape the backslash itself.
 8. [Save current state of directory](./8-cwd_state) : A script that writes into the file \`ls_cwd_content\` the result of the command \`ls -la\`.
 If the file \`ls_cwd_content\` already exists, it should be overwritten.
 If the file \`ls_cwd_content\`does not exist, create it.
 9. [Duplicate last line](./9-duplicate_last_line) : A script that duplicates the last line of the file `iacta`.
+10. [No more javascript](./10-no_more_js) : A script that deletes all the regular files (not the directories) with a `.js` extension that are present in the current directory and all its subfolders.